 6.24 Side-effects and Order of Evaluation of Operands [SAM]

-SPARK does not present this vulnerability since it provides a number of mitigations to prevent erroneous behaviour from side effects or order of evaluation:
+This vulnerability is prevented by SPARK since it provides a number of mitigations to prevent erroneous behaviour from side effects or order of evaluation:

-There are no Spark operators that have direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
+There are no operators that have direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.

-Spark does not permit multiple assignments in a single expression or statement.
+SPARK does not permit multiple assignments in a single expression or statement.

-Spark functions are side-effect free.
+SPARK functions are side-effect free.

 6.25 Likely Incorrect Expression [KOA]